garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 * Design Strategy...
 Maybe
 * Development practice...
 Probably

-^ TODO write some thoughts on this
+^ Is it a testing practice?
+Not really.
+Tests aren't the point in and of themselves.
+They're useful as an outcome, but that's it.
+Is it a design strategy?
+Yeah, maybe.
+It's a starting point, but probably not sufficient.
+Is it a development practice?
+Well..

 ---

 ![original fit](images/dev-practice.png)

-^ TODO I like this by Antony Marcano.
+^  I like this by Antony Marcano.
 It's about Development.
 Because professional soft dev is more than just writing code.
 It's harmfully narrow in many ways when devs think their job is only churning out code.
 That's the last thing you should do.
 Code is a liability.
 Write as little as you can, and ensure the code you do write is well-designed and well-tested.

 ---

 # No One True TDD

+^ TODO one true scotsman pic
-^ I also explained that there really isn't one thing called TDD.
+^ There really isn't one thing called TDD.
 We like to pretend that TDD is a thing and you can just do it... but that's not quite true.
 The practices involved and the processes and the people doing it all... mush together.
 RJ says That's how ideas are.
 Mushy.
 It's like a bunch of different play-doh making up something.

 ---